Wine is utterly wasted on CarBuyer’s chief editor, luckily BMW’s convertibles have an intoxicating charm of their own

 Singaporeans are likely more familiar with the Margaret River, since it’s closer, just that being in Western Australia it’s literally on the opposite side of Oz.
 But the Murray-Darling is essentially the same thing wrought large, and the stunning beauty of the wetlands here are well worth a visit, and of course the roads and countryside.

 BMW Australia held its premiere of the new Z4 convertible here, which we were invited to gate-crash, and also got to witness the singular sight of a managing director giving a very in-depth product introduction.

-BMW Oz had a special guest in the form of our own Christopher Wehner (above), currently chief of BMW Group Asia and based in Singapore, but prior to that his resume’s first entry was product manager for the Z4.
+BMW Oz had a special guest in the form of our own Christopher Wehner (above), currently chief of BMW Group Asia and based in Singapore, but prior to that his resume’s last entry was product manager for the Z4.
 Since it’s his baby, and he knows the product inside out, he was back in his old groove for the launch.